kszenes/kszenes.github.io/_drafts/2024-10-13-Cheatsheet.md

 {% include video.liquid path="assets/video/blog/chtsh-demo.mp4" class="img-fluid rounded z-depth-1" autoplay=true loop=true controls=true muted=true caption="Demo of cht.sh combined with fzf" %}

 First, to obtain all available cheat sheets hosted on `cht.sh`, we can use the `:list` query.
-This returns a list of all available cheat sheets which we can then be piped to `fzf` to fuzzy search through the results.
+This returns a list of all available cheat sheets, which can then be piped to `fzf` to fuzzy search through the results.
 The currently selected item's cheat sheet may be queried from `cht.sh` and displayed in `fzf`'s preview window.

 All this can be simply achieved using a short command which I aliased to `chtsh` for convenience: